monosans/socnet/README.md

 ## Features

-English and Russian languages ​​are supported.
-The language is selected based on the browser settings.
+- Multi-language (currently English and Russian).
+Selected based on browser settings.

-A light and dark theme with a switch is supported.
-The default is the browser theme.
+- Light and dark theme support with a switch.
+The browser theme is selected by default.
+- Progressive Web App (PWA) support.

 ### Regular users